Solitons on Singularities

 We see that the physics of domain walls is quite rich even in the simplest case we considered above.
 Generalizing our results to $A_n$ singularities and/or the non--Abelian case with mulptiple D5 branes wrapped on the nodes of the singularity is expected to lead to richer and more interesting results.

 \centerline{\bf 5.
 Conclusions and Discussion}

-In this paper, we described monopoles, vortices and domain walls that live on the world--volumes of D5 branes wrapped on deformed and/or resolved $A_2$ and $A_3$ singularities fibered over a complex plane $C(x)$.
-We showed how these different solitons are in fact D3 or D5 branes wrapped on the nodes of the singularity and stretched along $C(x)$.
-The minimum requirement for the existence of monopoles and F--term strings is a deformed singularity with two nodes, i.e. a deformed $A_2$.
-D--term strings require, in addition, the resolution of the node on which the D3 brane is wrapped.
-On the other hand, domain walls require a deformed singularity with at least three nodes, i.e. a deformed $A_3$ with a resolved node.
+In this paper, we described monopoles, vortices and domain walls that live on the world--volumes of D5 branes wrapped on $A_n$ type singularities.
+Monopoles are D3 branes wrapped on the simplest singularity, namely an $A_1$ (which is neither deformed nor fibered) and stretched along $C(x)$.
+Vortices are D3 branes wrapped on deformed and/or resolved $A_2$ singularities fibered over a complex plane $C(x)$.
+They require a singularity with at least two nodes since the charged matter fields that are needed to spontaneously break the $U(1)$ gauge group arise from strings that stretch between branes wrapped on these two nodes.
+F and D--term strings arise from the deformation and resolution of the fibered $A_2$ singularities respectively.
+On the other hand, domain walls are D5 branes wrapped on a deformed singularity with at least three nodes, i.e. a deformed $A_3$ with a resolved node.
 Our results can be easily generalized to the cases of multiple D5 branes on deformed $A_N$ singularities such that between any two neighboring nodes there is a different monopole or vortex and among any three nodes there is a domain wall (with or without strings attached).
 Such a brane configuration would give rise to a collection of solitons on the noncompact world--volume.

 At first sight, our results are somewhat surprising.
 For example, it is well-known that a D3 brane inside a D5 brane constitutes a magnetic flux tube[\DOU].
 One expects this to hold even when both branes are compactified on a $T^2$ since T--duality relates this to a configuration with a D1 brane inside a D3 brane.
 However, in our case, we compactify both branes on $S^2$ rather than on $T^2$ and T--duality does not apply.
 The same argument can be repeated for our description of monopoles and domain walls.
 Again, it is well--known that the end of a D3 brane that ends on a D5 brane behaves as a monopole on the D5 brane world--volume.
 This configuration describes our monopoles on the singularity even though both branes are wrapped on $S^2$ (rather than on $T^2$ which would allow T--duality).
 Domain walls on $A_3$ give rise to the same puzzle.
 Our results strongly indicate that wrapping branes on nodes of singularities or $S^2$s somehow has the same effect as wrapping them on tori, at least as far as the existence of solitons are concerned.
 It would be interesting to clarify this puzzle by dimensionally reducing world--volume theories of D5 branes wrapped on $S^2$ and finding out the different soliton solutions.